tpmmthomas/fyp-chord-identification/Code Explanations/README.md

 ## Note To Chord Module
 #### loop through all possible chords and sort them by the scoring funcion, finally output the first {NUMOUT} chords
-+ noteToChordFast: Create a Dictionary(key-value pair) with all possible key_idx combination as *KEY* and all possible chords corrsponding to each key_idx combination as *VALUE*.
++ noteToChordFast: Create a Dictionary(key-value pair) with all possible key_idx combination ___(from length 1 to 4)___ as *KEY* and all possible chords corrsponding to each key_idx combination as *VALUE*.
 Then select the corrsponding key_mapping upon input and loop through them with the scoring function
-+ noteToChord : Create a list to store {chord,key,keyname,keyIdx}, then loop through it with the scoring function
++ noteToChord : Create a list to store ALL{chord,key,keyname,keyIdx}, then loop through it with the scoring function
 -  > variation1: load the Dictionary in noteToChordFast, and extract all possible chords for all input_keys combinations with at least 2 matched key for each chord.
 Then loop through them with the scoring function

 *****